frederico-kluser/matrix-rain/CONTRIBUTING.md

 ## 📜 License

-By contributing to Matrix Rain, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to The Matrix Rain, you agree that your contributions will be licensed under the project's MIT License.